Skip to main content

 Your critical mass number may be different, you’ll need to test it out.

-But wait, why should I need 40 registrations if critical mass is 15?
+But wait, why should I need 40 registrations if the critical mass is 15?
 Because not everybody will show up!

 The webinar average attendance rate is 40%.
 This means that out of the 40 people, only 16 will probably show up.
 In our case, our average attendance rate is 60%.

 You need to account for this in your registration rate.
-Do account also that about 51% of people that visit your registration page will eventually sign up, so in the end, for a successful webinar, you need a good reach!
+Do account also that about 51% of people who visit your registration page will eventually sign up, so in the end, for a successful webinar, you need a good reach!

 Let’s discuss strategies to build awareness around your recurring webinar.